• Skip to primary navigation

 Food waste is a big problem that is costing us a lot of money and is bad for our planet.
 These are some of the top tips for reducing food waste.

 In the US, 30-40% of the food supply is wasted!
 That’s more than 20 pounds of food per person, per month.
-Not only does that waste contribute to pollution, but it also is wasting us a lot of money.
+Not only does that waste contribute to pollution, but it also wastes us a lot of money.

 There are so many other great tips to help you reduce food waste.
 Below are some bloggers’ top tips.
 They are sure to help you stop the food waste and save money.